makerdao/community/governance/polls/Ratification Poll - Adding a Special Purpose Fund - Makershire Hathaway (MIP55c3-SP4) - June 13, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

 *The Maker Protocol holds over $5.4B in stablecoins earning zero yield.
-There are multiple efforts underway (short-term bonds 1, IVs, RWA, Multi-chain) to invest the majority of stablecoin exposure into growth opportunities.
+There are multiple efforts underway ([short-term bonds](https://forum.makerdao.com/t/mip13c3-sp12-declaration-of-intent-invest-in-short-term-bonds/13084), [IVs](https://forum.makerdao.com/t/maker-growth-strategy-we-must-act-now/14501), [RWA](https://forum.makerdao.com/t/maker-growth-strategy-we-must-act-now/14501), [Multi-chain](https://forum.makerdao.com/t/maker-growth-strategy-we-must-act-now/14501)) to invest the majority of stablecoin exposure into growth opportunities.
 Our aim is to begin experimenting with generating yield on balance sheet assets and support DAI liquidity/utility, creating a new revenue stream for the protocol.
 As DeFi is evolving quickly, we should continue researching, investigating, and experimenting with DeFi-native yield-generation strategies.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/24779f52630df945595594759e4cb4b757f4c177/MIP55/MIP55c3-Subproposals/MIP55c3-SP4.md)